 The biggest problem of the business cycle is that recession represent a large wastage of resources.
 A prolonged period of unemployment can also lead to a loss of labour productivity as workers get discouraged and leave the labour market.

 Monetary authorities tend to try and minimise fluctuations in the business cycle.
-They seek to avoid inflation and avoid a recession.
+They seek to avoid an inflationary boom and also avoid a recession.
 In the UK, the main tool to smooth the business cycle is the use of interest rates.
 The government may also use fiscal policy.
 In a recession, the government could try increasing government spending and cutting tax.